Attorneys Chelsea M. Nowel And John E. Dubrule

 Depending on the case’s specifics, the Judge may decide to release the individual without a bond, release them on bond (requiring a payment), or keep them in detention.

 Bond hearings require swift action and collaboration between the detained individual, their support network, and their attorney.
-Don’t hesitate to contact Dubrule & Nowel, PLLC if you need assistance with a bond case.
+Don’t hesitate to contact Dubrule & Nowel, PLLC, if you need assistance with a bond case.
 We are here to provide the experienced legal representation you need in these critical moments.

-Do I Quality for Cancellation of Removal?
+Do I qualify for cancellation of removal?

 Cancellation of removal, sometimes known as “the 10 year law,” can be an option for nonpermanent residents or for permanent residents facing removal proceedings.